JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.31.4 (2019-08-24)
+* Fix crash when removing signals from tunnel/bridge with trainless reservation.
+* Fix various cases where reversing a train inside a signalled tunnel/bridge handled PBS reservations incorrectly.
+* Fix error windows being closed when returning to the main menu.
+* Add a password mechanism to change network game settings from a network client.
+* Change station tile coverage highlight colour to light blue.
+* Change network protocol to send server/join and rcon passwords in hashed form instead of in clear text.
+* Fix various possible sources of non-determinism which could potentially cause multiplayer desyncs.

 ### v0.31.3 (2019-07-13)
 * Fix the target order number of conditional order jumps being loaded incorrectly from SpringPP savegames.
 * Fix order backups not being restored when using buy and refit.